 - Class rank: Nearly all admitted students are in the top 10% of their high school class

 The catch: thousands of applicants with perfect SAT scores and 4.0 GPAs get rejected every year.
 Grades and scores are necessary but not sufficient.
+If you are wondering where your GPA stands, our guide on what counts as a good GPA for college provides context.

 What Harvard Actually Weighs